 Use reusable containers for food storage instead of wrapping with aluminum or plastic wrap.
+Provide reusable service ware and utensils instead of single-use plastic or paper products at your next gathering to reduce waste.

 Some time in between the sashimi and the coleslaw, you lost track of your cup, and now there are a sea of matching cups on the table, one of which might be yours.
 The next time you picnic, set out a permanent marker next to disposable dinnerware so guests can mark their cup and everyone will only use one.